Rev. Burt Garwood

 Lisa received her Bachelor of Arts degree from Concordia University, Chicago in 1987 and completed her Master of Science in Family Life Ministry in 2005.

 Director of Children and Student Ministries

-I joined the Lord of Life family August of 2010 as the children and junior high ministries director.
-Before joining Lord of Life, I was the junior and senior high director at Our Savior’s Way in Ashburn, Virginia.
+I joined the Lord of Life family August of 2010 as the Children and Middle School Director.
+Currently I am the Director of Children & Students (Birth-18 yr).
+Before serving at Lord of Life, I was the Student Ministries Director at Our Savior’s Way in Ashburn, Virginia.

 I am excited about leaning into the lives of the children, families, and leaders at Lord of Life to draw them closer to a relationship with Christ.